 Atmospheric Rivers: Background and Forecasting

-The level of federal support for AR research and the use of AR forecasting may be an issue in congressional authorizations and appropriations for various agencies.
-These include the National Oceanic and Atmospheric Administration (NOAA) and the U.S. Geological Survey (USGS), which conduct and support AR science and forecasting, and the U.S. Army Corps of Engineers (USACE), which manages flood risks associated with various federal water resource projects.
+Federal support for AR research and the use of AR forecasting may be an issue in congressional authorizations and appropriations across various agencies.
+These include the National Oceanic and Atmospheric Administration (NOAA) and the U.S. Geological Survey (USGS), which conduct and support AR science and forecasting.
+It also includes those federal agencies operating water resource projects for flood risk reduction and/or water supply purposes, such as the U.S. Army Corps of Engineers (USACE).

 Figure 1.
-Atmospheric River Extending from Hawaii to the U.S. West Coast, 2014
+Schematic of an Atmospheric River Extending from Hawaii to the U.S. West Coast, 2014

 Figure 2.
 Example of Atmospheric River Formation

-Source: CRS adapted from NOAA, “What Is an Atmospheric River?”
+Source: CRS, adapted from NOAA, "What Are Atmospheric Rivers?"

 Figure 3.
 Atmospheric River Strength Categories